-Forever first for women’s education – striving for excellence, grounded in faith, and engaged in service to the world.
+Forever first for women’s education – striving for excellence, grounded in faith, and engaged with the world.

 Founded in 1836 as the first college in the world for women, Wesleyan College offers an education that leads to lifelong intellectual, personal, and professional growth.
-Our academic community attracts those with a passion for learning and making a difference.
 The Wesleyan experience has four cornerstones:

-Wesleyan values each member of its community as an individual and in relationship to the whole.
-We work together in service to the larger community that surrounds us.
+Community.
+Wesleyan values each member of our community as an individual and in relationship to the whole.
+Our diversity is among our greatest strengths.
+We care for each other as an inclusive community.
+We serve the larger community around us.
+We send students out into the world prepared to succeed.

 We believe that real education is a lifelong endeavor, fueled by curiosity, challenge, and discovery.
 Providing a solid foundation for a lifetime of learning and growth, the Wesleyan experience is based upon these shared values that guide us daily: